All posts

 Generating everything before testing anything.
 Generate one system, test it in-game, then move on.
 Stacking 10 unverified systems makes debugging brutal.

 Trusting the AI on game design.
-AI is great at executing your design.
-It is not great at deciding whether your core loop is fun.
+AI is good at executing your design.
+It is not good at deciding whether your core loop is fun.
 Playtest early.

 Ignoring DataStore limits.
 Roblox's DataStore API has rate limits and per-key size caps.
-An AI will happily write code that hits them.
-Check Common Roblox Studio Mistakes AI Can Fix for what to watch out for.
+An AI will happily write code that hits them if you don't say otherwise.
+How to Fix Roblox Studio Errors With AI covers what to watch for.

 What to build next